 Practical Application: The Book of Hosea assures us of God’s unconditional love for His people.
 But it is also a picture of how God is dishonored and angered by the actions of His children.
 How can a child who is given an abundance of love, mercy, and grace treat a Father with so much disrespect?
 Yet, we have done just that for centuries.
 As we consider how the Israelites turned their backs on God, we need to look no further than the mirror in front of us to see a reflection of those same Israelites.

-Only by remembering how much God has done for each us will we be able to avoid rejecting the One who can give us eternal life in Glory instead of the Hell we deserve.
+Only by remembering how much God has done for each of us will we be able to avoid rejecting the One who can give us eternal life in glory instead of the hell we deserve.
 It is essential that we learn to respect our Creator.
-Hosea has shown us that when we do make a mistake, if we have a sorrowful heart and a promise of repentance then God will again show His never-ending love to us (1 John 1:9).
+Hosea has shown us God’s heart of loving commitment.
+When we do sin, if we have a sorrowful heart filled with repentance, then God will bring us back to Himself and show His never-ending love to us (see 1 John 1:9).

 Recommended Resource: Holman Old Testament Commentary: Hosea, Joel, Amos, Obadiah, Jonah, Micah by Trent Butler.

 NIV Application Commentary Hosea, Amos, and Micah by Gary Smith

 Dig into this topic more with Logos Bible Software—get the free version now.